How to Create a Multi-Step Form in WordPress (Without Coding)

 Step 7: Add Your Multi-Step Form to WordPress

 Once you’ve created your multi-step form, it’s time to add it to your WordPress website.
-With WPForms, you can add your form to various places on your website, including a post, page, sidebar, or even inside your WordPress theme.
+With WPForms, you can add your form to various places on your website, including a page or post, a sidebar, or even inside your WordPress theme.

 The most common placement is to embed your form in a WordPress post or page, so let’s look at how to do that here.